Asabeneh/30-Days-Of-Python/048_day_rate_limits_and_retries/practice/hints.md

 # Hints

-Start with a tiny example.
-Name the input and output.
-Preserve raw data.
-Test a normal case, a boundary case, and an invalid case.
-Keep the lab local and bounded.
+Use the exercise numbers in order.
+Start by running the starter.
+Name the input and expected output before writing code.
+Test a normal value, a boundary value, and an invalid value.
+Keep security work local, synthetic, bounded, and authorized.